vk-cs/docs-public/docs/en/intro/billing/concepts/payment-methods/payment-methods.md

 There are several ways to [top up](../../service-management/payment) the balance of [the project](/en/tools-for-using-services/account/concepts/projects).
 The deposited funds are transferred to the [main account](../balance) of the project, from where they are then spent on paying for services.

-The list of available payment methods is displayed on the **Balance** page of the personal account when you click on the button **Make a payment**.
+The list of available payment methods is displayed on the **Balance** page of the management console when you click on the button **Make a payment**.
 The available methods depend on [region](/en/tools-for-using-services/account/concepts/regions).

 <tabs>
 <tablist>